Conflict Prevention and Peacebuilding

 Violent conflict is often a symptom of deep rooted inequality and social exclusion.

-Our work addresses conflict both as a cause and symptom of poverty and hunger in the world recognizing it as a precondition for MDG fulfillment.
-We are supporting 19 joint programmes in this area with an allocation of US$94 million.
-These efforts contribute to achieving MDG goals on eradicating extreme poverty promoting gender equality and empowering women.
-15% of the budget in this area is directed towards gender related interventions.
+These efforts contributed to achieving MDG goals on eradicating extreme poverty, promoting gender equality and empowering women.
+15% of the budget in this area was directed towards gender-related interventions.

 Analysis of key findings and achievements